tmfarrell/PCRL_Logbook/README.md

 	Each data type (scale, feeder and cognitive) is represented by a single db table with relations corresponding to the fields of each file type.

+	This should always be executed prior to running `GenerateDailyReports.py` to ensure the reports contain the most up-to-date data.